 Greyhound – I’ve sat on more Greyhound buses in the USA than I care to remember and all with varying quality (the ones in Texas are very glam – elsewhere, not so much).
 However, it’s a cheap way to get around even if I find the company lacking in anything close to customer service.
 Available in North America and Australia..

-Rome2Rio – this is one of my top travel sites (let’s call it my 6th favourite) because it lets you plan any route with impressive detail.
+Rome2Rio – this is one of my favourite sites because it lets you plan any route with impressive detail.
 I’m including it here because it’s a great way of identifying which bus companies operate in which cities.

 Websites for getting to the airport

 I’ve got a couple of recommendations for taking the time, stress and cost out of air travel.
-I’ve used all of these companies and would recommend them, which is why I’ve listed only these as my top travel sites for airport stuff, but I’m happy to hear other suggestions.
+I’ve used all of these companies and would recommend them.

 Airport Parking Reservations – if you’ve ever turned up at the airport and paid on the day, you’ll understand the value of booking parking in advance.